byronwong/JS-consolidate/01-Intro.md

 ```

 ### 0.3.1.
 Pass by reference vs pass by value
+Primitive values are passed by value where as objects (also arrays, functions) are passed by reference.

 ## 0.4.
-Primative & Data types
+Primitive & Data types
-There are 7 datatypes, of which 6 are primitives.
+There are 7 data types, of which 6 are primitives.
 A primitive (primitive value, primitive data type) is data that is not an object and has no methods.
 In JavaScript, there are 6 primitive data types:

 >	string,